The Call for Entries for the 2014 Nashville Film Festival is now open.

 Founded in 1969 as the Sinking Creek Film Celebration, Nashville Film Festival (NaFF) is one of the longest-running film festivals in the country and one of the most acclaimed festivals in the South.
-Hosted at the state-of-the-art Regal Green Hills Stadium 16 in Nashville, NaFF attracts enthusiastic film lovers from all across the country and has been praised by filmgoers and filmmakers alike for its unique combination of big city film festival atmosphere and laid back Southern hospitality.
+Hosted in the heart of Music City, NaFF attracts enthusiastic film lovers from all across the country and has been praised by filmgoers and filmmakers alike for its unique combination of big city festival atmosphere and laid back Southern hospitality.

 Our process is clear and transparent.
 Every film submitted is seen at least two times (most receive three viewings).
 If one of the first two viewers says yes, the film goes before our third level of pre-screening – members of the professional filmmaking community, including directors, writers, and critics.
 From there, our programming staff hones the films down to the final selection.